mynah22/Homelab-Guides/firstConfig.md

         7. Set logical device as boot
         8. F8 to proceed to boot.
 USB is of a higher priority than hard drives, so you should see your usb stick load
         9. proceed with installation of your hypervisor / os of choice.
 We are using ESXI 6.0 in this example below
-        10. you DO NOT have to take these steps when installing a new hypervisor to a disk, just when you add / rearrage physical disks to the server.
+        10. you DO NOT have to take these steps when installing a new hypervisor to a disk, just when you add / re-arrage physical disks to the server.
+        11. exit the raid menu, and the server will start attempting to boot from all devices

 ### Install hypervisor
-- With a USB stick installed, the USB stick will take boot precidence, and you should be able to boot into the ESXI 6.0.0 installer
+- With a USB stick installed, the USB stick will take boot precedence, and you should see the ESXI 6.0.0 installer boot
 - Proceed with steps in the ESXI Installation Guide - it's pretty simple:
     * Select the disk you would like to install to
     * Set a password
     * Pull USB stick and reboot

-- If all goes well, your server should reboot and load ESXI
+* If all goes well, your server should reboot and load ESXI
     * ***Note: if installation succeeded but you still have difficulty booting to ESXI (particularly the 'No system disk' message on boot), you probably need to reconfigure your RAID Setup.
 Your best bet is to follow the 'Initialize disk in RAID menu' section above once more.
 If that does not work go ahead and reinsert the USB sitck where you have the ESXI 6.0.0 installer and reinstall ESXI.***
         * I have been batting 1.000 in getting disks to boot if I:
             1. enter RAID controller menu
             2. delete all logical drives
             3. create new logical drive
             4. select new logical drive as boot device
+            5. add other logical drives as desired
-            5. boot to usb & install hypervisor
+            6. boot to usb & install hypervisor
-            6. remove USB and reboot to hypervisor
+            7. remove USB and reboot to hypervisor
-        * Once the boot disk succeeds in booting just leave it alone; adding and removing non-boot devies seems to work without any real trouble, as does installing new bootable OSes on a logical drive that currently boots
+        * Once the boot disk succeeds in booting just leave it alone; adding and removing non-boot devices seems to work without any real trouble, as does installing new bootable OSes on a logical drive that currently boots

-    * Further configuration is done via the webgui. you will need to connect to your server over the network
+* Further configuration is done via the webgui - to access the webgui you will need to connect your PC to your server over the network
-    * either plug the server's first logical NIC (port 1) into your home network, or plug one end of an ehternet cable into port 1, and one directly into your computer (diagrams)
+* either plug the server's first logical NIC (port 1) into your home network, or plug one end of an ethernet cable into port 1, and one directly into your computer (diagrams)
 * once dhcp succeeds (you plugged into your home network) or fails (you plugged directly into your computer) the IP address of the server will be listed
 * if you plugged into your computer directly, ensure your computer is disconnected from all other networks (including Wi-fi).
 Wait for your computer to show a APIPA / Link-local IP address (169.254.x.x)
 * Open a browser on your computer and point it to the IP address listed on the server
 * click 'Open the VMWare Host Client' to open the web interface
     * the 'Download vSphere Client for Windows' will allow you to download windows-native management software.
 Go ahead and grab it (you might like the interface better), but I will be using the webGUI for my guides.
 * congrats, you are now able to fully configure your server and VMs!
 * you can safely unplug the display and keyboard from the server - you will only need to connect them if you add disks later, otherwise all conmfiguration will be done via the webgui

 ### License ESXI
 * once logged in to the webgui, click Manage (under Host) > licensing > assign licnese, and enter your ESXI 6 license key (you may have to expand the Navigator menu)